Let's See What This Guy Has Done...

 | 22:38:46 | Last Visit | /posts, session ended |

-- Same Person Behavior
+- Same Person's Behavior

 - Same IP address:

-198.23.130.211. - Time perfectly aligned: Comments occurred during the session, the last comment (22:38:16) was only 30 seconds away from the session end (22:38:46).
+198.23.130.211. - Perfect time alignment: Comments occurred during the session, with the last comment (22:38:16) only 30 seconds before the session ended (22:38:46).

 - Same IP address: